 - We programme all the Finals with the best acts we've seen up to that point across the whole competition.
 That means if you 'win' a heat you're not guaranteed a spot in the next stage, but it's a pretty good indication.
 It also means we will wild card people from time to time.

 - If you're from a regional centre, you are responsible for your own travel to your state capital city for the State Final.
-This includes transport from Canberra to Sydney for the NSW/ACT Final.

 - The Comedy Festival takes care of your flights to Melbourne if you get into the National Final.